-Implementing a partial refund scheme will provide sufficient incentive for Market Participants developing Intermittent Generators to develop projects in accordance with applications made to the IMO.
+The IMO contends that implementing a partial refund scheme will provide sufficient incentive for Market Participants developing Intermittent Generators to develop projects in accordance with applications made to the IMO.
 This is while recognising the value of any capacity made available to the market.
 While there could be an alternative option of implementing a completely dynamic partial refund scheme, the IMO does not consider that this would reflect the Intermittent Generators true availability, given the nature of these types of facilities (e.g. variable wind conditions), and would create additional complexity to both the Market Rules and IMO Settlement System.